-Action Level (AL): The concentration of copper and lead in potable water which determines if treatment requirements are necessary for a public water system.
+Action Level: The concentration of copper and lead in potable water which deter-ΔI mines if treatment requirements are necessary for a public water system.

-Maximum Contaminant Level (MCL): The maximum permissible level of a contaminant in potable water which is delivered to any user of a public water system.
+MCL Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking water which is delivered to any user of a public water system.
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology.

-Maximum Contaminant Level Goal (MCLG): The maximum level of a contaminant in potable water at which no known or anticipated adverse health effect would occur, allowing for an adequate margin of safety.
+Maximum Contaminant Level Goal: MCLG The maximum level of a contaminant in potable water at which no known or anticipated adverse health effect would occur, allowing for an adequate margin of